SoftwareUdvikling2020/SI_MiniProject2_BPMN/README.md

 - Run the main method with Intelij.
 - Start a task in local Camunda with a country color of red, yellow or green.

 In the current iteration of the model, the confirmation is given by claiming the task.
-If th color is yellow the human task involves adding an 'approved' variable as a boolean in the form.
+If the color is yellow the human task involves adding an 'approved' variable as a boolean in the form.